mli/ag-docs/get_started/tabular_quick_start.rst

     from autogluon.tabular import TabularDataset, TabularPredictor

-The tabular dataset contains individuals’ information such as occupation with if or not her income exceeds $50,000, which is the predicting target.
-We load this dataset directly from a URL by ``TabularDataset``.
-This class is a subclass of `pandas
+The dataset we will use contains individuals’ information such as occupation with if or not her income exceeds $50,000, which is the predicting target.
+We load this dataset directly from a URL.
+Note that the ``TabularDataset`` class is a subclass of `pandas DataFrame <https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.html>`__, any pandas methods can be applied here.
-DataFrame <https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.html>`__,
-any pandas methods can be applied here.